-English grammars often talk of indirect objects: nouns or their equivalents (pronouns, gerunds, noun phrases, etc.) that sometimes follow a verb along with its “object” (objects can be read about in this blog in the post 8.
+English grammars often talk of indirect objects: nouns or their equivalents (pronouns, gerunds, noun phrases, etc.) that sometimes follow a verb along with its “object” (for details of objects, see 8.
 Object-Dropping Errors and 31.
-Objects of Noun Actions).
+Prepositions after Action Nouns 1).
 Here are some sentences with an indirect object:

 (a) The Government need to build more homes for the poor.

 (b) Einstein gave his full attention to the problem of gravity.